Main

 template <typename T, int BufSize> |

-In this form of template parameters, we can pass 100
+In this form of template parameters, we can pass 100 as a parameter to the template.

 After C++11 introduced the feature of type derivation, we will naturally ask, since the template parameters here.